MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     [0-9]{2}/[0-9]{2}/[0-9]{4}
     ```

-    > **Note**: This is a simple regex that checks for two digits followed by a back slash, another two digits, another backslash, and four digits - for example *01/11/2020*.
+    > **Note**: This is a simple regex that checks for two digits followed by a "/", another two digits, another "/", and four digits - for example *01/11/2020*.
 It allows for invalid dates, such as *56/00/9999*; but it's important to remember that the entity regex is used to identify data entry that is *intended* as a date - not to validate date values.

 3. After the **Date** entity has been created, return to the **Intents** page and select the **GetDay** intent.
 4. Enter the following new example utterance: